6block/zkwork_aleo_gpu_worker/FAQ.md

 ### Q8: When are mining rewards paid?

 A: Currently, zk.work pays miners every 24 hours, with payments sent directly to the address entered when the mining software was started.
 If the amount to be paid is less than 3 ALEO, no payment will be made.
+Every day at UTC +0 0:00 / UTC +8 8:00 AM the profits for the past 24 hours are settled, and then the payout queue starts at UTC +0 1:00 AM / UTC +8 9:00 AM.
+Payouts are usually completed within 3 hours.
 These parameters may be adjusted based on Aleo's gas conditions.

 ### Q9: The mining pool page shows the payment has been made, but the wallet hasn't received it?